Online MBA in Ohio

 The online graduate program can be completed in as little as 18 months.
 Courses are taught by faculty members who are experts in their field, and the course content is the same as the on-campus program.
 Courses are delivered in an asynchronous format, which means students can literally study and participate in class at any time.

-Applicants are required to submit an official transcript from a regionally-accredited undergraduate program, a 3.0 GPA or a 2.5 GPA with five years of professional work experience.
+Applicants are required to submit an official transcript from a regionally accredited undergraduate program, a 3.0 GPA or a 2.5 GPA with five years of professional work experience.
 GMAT or GRE scores are not required but can supplement the undergraduate record.

 Standard courses (15 courses) – Business Research Analysis, Financial Accounting, Individual and Teamwork, Industry & Competitive Analysis, Information and Decision Support, Leadership & Influence, Legal & Ethical Issues, Management of Human Resources, Managerial Accounting, Managerial Economics, Managerial Finance, Marketing Management, Operations Management, Organization Analysis & Design, and Statistical Methods for Managers.

-Ohio MBA Career and Job Outlook
+Ohio MBA Salary and Job Outlook

 Whatever your reason for doing an online MBA, you should consider pursuing it in one of the top business schools in Ohio.
-If you are an Ohio native, you will probably want to get your MBA locally but did you know that an increasing number of students from outside the state are also choosing MBA programs in Ohio?
+If you are an Ohio native, you will probably want to get your MBA locally, but did you know that an increasing number of students outside the state are also choosing MBA programs in Ohio?
 There are many reasons for this.

 These companies employ thousands of workers, including many management graduates.
-They need senior managerial staff to run their operations and when they do, they turn to local colleges.
+They need senior managerial staff to run their operations, and when they do, they turn to local colleges.
 Many fresh MBA graduates from Ohio’s business schools eventually find employment in these companies and settle down in the state.

 Ohio is home to some excellent MBA colleges such as the College of Business at Bowling Green State University, the John M. & Mary Jo School of Business at John Carroll University, Ohio State University’s Fisher School of Business, and many more.
 Some of these Ohio MBA programs are rated among the best in the country.
 If you cannot attend full-time classes, you also have the option of choosing from the many accredited online MBA programs in Ohio.

 If you are still not satisfied, consider this.
 MBA holders can also expect to earn more than other graduate degree holders.
 According to Fortune.com, newly-hired MBAs were paid approximately $100,000 in 2015, a $45,000 advantage over those who just have a non-business graduate degree.
 Overall job prospects are also higher for MBA graduates.
 In fact, they are the highest in over a decade.
-84% of companies say they are planning to hire MBA graduates, an increase of over 74% from 2014.
+84% of companies say they are planning to hire MBA graduates, increasing over 74% from 2014.

 The average salaries of MBA holders in different occupations in Ohio are listed below.